cmu-delphi/operations/docs/backend_development.md

 By convention, unit tests live under a top-level `tests/` directory in each relevant repo.
-Similarly, integration tests live under a top-level `integrations/` directly.
+Similarly, integration tests live under a top-level `integrations/` directory.
 Because the test runner searches for tests (files named like "test_*.py") recursively, it's easy to unintentionally include _integration_ tests when you only want to run _unit_ tests, and vice versa.
 To avoid this, always explicitly run tests in either the `tests/` directory or the